 • If the case comes under the purview of the ICC, an inquiry will be set up.

-– A four member inquiry/fact finding team will be set up comprising of two female members and one male member.
+– A four member inquiry/fact finding team will be set up comprising of two female members and one/ two male member/s.

 – The ICC shall have the power to summon witnesses and call for required information.

 – Documents/information will be retained by the ICC.

 – The inquiry has to be completed within a time period of 90 days.